Sika MonoTop®-4012

 IMPORTANT

-- Allow mortar to surface harden.
+- Allow the mortar to surface harden.

-- Surface finish to the required surface texture using a stainless steel, steel, PVC or wooden float
+- Surface finish to the required surface texture using a stainless steel, steel, PVC or wooden float.

 CURING TREATMENT